 Key Points to Take Away

-1. The triple top pattern is a bearish trend reversal pattern that is made of three tops and is confirmed by a price break below the neckline
+1. The triple top pattern is a bearish trend reversal pattern that is made of three peaks and is confirmed by a price break below the neckline

 2. Other technical analysis tools can be combined with the triple top pattern including Fibonacci retracement levels and moving average convergence divergence